ilVecc/yumift/README.md

 # Wrenched YuMi control
-Modular controllers for the ABB Dual-Arm YuMi robot over ROS Melodic.
+Modular controllers for the ABB Dual-Arm YuMi robot over ROS Noetic.

 This package contains interfaces and control algorithms for the ABB Dual-Armed YuMi, and in particular for admittance controllers.
 The core functionality includes Inverse Kinematics (IK) solvers for YuMi in both **individual** (i.e. right and left) and **coordinated** (i.e. absolute and relative) manipulation of the arms.
 In general, this package is robot and sensor agnostic, as different robots can be controlled using the same abstract controller architecture.
 The IK problem is solved either with classical pseudo-inverted Jacobian or with Hierarchical Quadratic Programming (HQP); in the latter method, the control objectives are solved together with feasibility objectives (see documentation).
 The robot is visualized in `rviz`, and a very simple kinematic simulator is included when working with real hardware is not possible.